- What's Possible

-Building a comparable non-modular structure would have taken two years—Fortress Obetz was completed in less one thanks to off-site, container-based construction.
+Building a comparable non-modular structure would have taken two years—Fortress Obetz was completed in less than one thanks to off-site, container-based construction.
 It is the largest shipping container building to date.

 Fortress Obetz also has strong architectural values.
 The smoke grey silhouette of the structure looms over a grassy field.
 The sprawling, 71,112 square-foot public gathering space for lacrosse games and festivals resembles a medieval fortress brought into the industrial era and exudes a sense of fortitude that rivets fans and daunts rivals.